J6 Timeline

 Rosanne Boyland, 34, is caught in a densely packed crowd as rioters violently surge against police in and around the Lower West Terrace tunnel—one of the day’s fiercest confrontation points.

-Amid intense pushing and shoving as demonstrators try to force through the police line toward the Capitol steps, Boyland collapses and is subsequently found unresponsive on the ground as the mob continues to press around her.
+Amid intense pushing and shoving as demonstrators try to force their way through the police line, Boyland collapses and is subsequently found unresponsive on the ground as the mob continues to press around her.
 Medical responders and fellow attendees attempt aid, but she does not regain consciousness.

 Initial reports suggested she was trampled in the crush; the DC medical examiner later ruled her death an accidental amphetamine overdose.